sf-wdi-24/modules/week-10-angular/day-03/module-02/readme.md

 ### MVP

-Your web-app will work with books found on [super-crud API](https://github.com/sf-wdi-24/crud-api) and has a few requirements.
+Your web-app will work with books found on <a href="https://github.com/sf-wdi-24/crud-api" target="_blank">super-crud API</a> and has a few requirements.

 1. List all books.
 1. Creates a book with form values.